ColbyEcology/colbyecology.github.io/index.md

 ### Athletic participation

 While Colby College is supportive of athletic participation by its students, academics takes priority over athletics.
 Both NCAA and Colby rules prohibit missing class for practices.
 In the case of overlapping commitments between class and athletic competitions, the student must meet with the professor as soon as possible to discuss these overlaps.
-The student may request permission to miss class and make up the missed work; the instructor has final authority either to grant or to withhold permission
+The student may request permission to miss class and make up the missed work; the instructor has final authority either to grant or to withhold permission.

 ### Sexual misconduct/Title IX statement